 Me- “Otakon is the only place that follow the school girl is remotely appropriate.”

-Laughter aside we made it to the con, and while some might complain about the bag check line Friday morning, it took us 20 minutes from arriving at the attached Marriott hotel till I entered the convention center. (first world problems, I know)
+Laughter aside we made it to the con, and while some might complain about the bag check line Friday morning, it took us 20 minutes from arriving at the attached Marriott hotel till I entered the convention center for Otakon 2017. (first world problems, I know)

 My first panel, The Biology of Dragons and Monster Girls, was a smashing success and I pretty much had panel 7 filled by the end.
 Everyone in attendance was great and the questions I got were excellent.
 I will be revising things in the future as a result, so thanks everyone.
 After that I went to Mechapocalypse, a panel on all things mecha.
 As a mecha fan I loved the walk through all things that make mecha anime great.
 This panel really didn’t add anything new or groundbreaking to my knowledge of mecha anime, but it did give me a few new suggestions on what to watch.
 Overall, I would rate it as a 7/10, add a point if you like mecha, and subtract one if you don’t.